The Seat Filler: Cast

 Kenny Lattimore and Chante Moore make cameo appearances as themselves.
 Eriq La Salle makes an uncredited cameo appearance as Alonzo Grant, the man whose identity Derrick uses to impress Jhnelle.

 Production

-Actress/singer Tisha Campbell, wife of star Duane Martin, receives a co-writing credit.
+Movie/TV actress Tisha Campbell, wife of star/producer Duane Martin, receives a co-writing credit.

 Music

 No soundtrack album was released for the film.
 Instead a promo single by Kelly Rowland, "I Need a Love", was released.
 Rowland contributed a total of five songs to the film.

 Songs used in the film include: